-British Airways will be trialling new intelligent queuing technology from Qmatic, that will enable customers to virtually queue at check-in by pre-booking their slot time in advance of arriving at the airport.
+British Airways will be trialling new intelligent digital queuing technology from Qmatic, that will enable customers to virtually queue at check-in by pre-booking their slot time in advance of arriving at the airport.

-The technology will be trialled by British Airways for three months on selected flights departing from Heathrow Terminal 5.
+The digital queuing technology will be trialled by British Airways for three months on selected flights departing from Heathrow Terminal 5.
 Customers will be sent an email before travel inviting them to book their personal check-in time.

 When it is time for a customer to check in, the Qmatic system will notify them that it is their turn, allowing them to then simply go to the dedicated desk and the airline’s customer service team will be able to assist.